2016 Women Composers Readings and Commissions Program

 Congratulations to 2016 commission recipients Chen-Hui Jen, Wang Jie, and Hannah Lash, each receiving orchestral commissions of $15,000.

 Chen-Hui Jen's new work, in eternal dusk, was premiered by the Indianapolis Chamber Orchestra on January 27, 2018.

 Check back soon for details on premieres by Wang Jie and Hannah Lash (2016 recipients) and Xi Wang (2015 recipient).

 2015 commission recipient Andreia Pinto-Correia’s Ciprés was premiered by the Columbus Symphony on April 6 and 7, 2018.

 The League of American Orchestras’ Women Composers Readings and Commissions program is administered with American Composers Orchestra and supported by the Virginia B. Toulmin Foundation.

 About the Program

-Through the League's Women Composers Readings and Commissions program, twenty women composers benefitted from career development via EarShot Readings, and seven composers have now received commissions, with two (premieres by Julia Adolphe and Melody Eötvös) completed.
+Through the League's Women Composers Readings and Commissions program, twenty women composers benefitted from career development via EarShot Readings, and seven composers have now received commissions, with four (premieres by Julia Adolphe, Melody Eötvös, Chen-Hui Jen, and Andreia Pinto-Correia) completed.

 This year’s program featured career development workshops as well as mentoring opportunities with, among others, composers Derek Bermel (American Composers Orchestra Artistic Director), Robert Beaser, Margaret Brouwer, John Corigliano, Anthony Davis, Gabriela Lena Frank, Stephen Hartke, Sarah Kirkland Snider, and Chen Yi, as well as composer/arranger Vincent Mendoza.